USGS-VIZLAB/gage-conditions-docker/README.md

 docker-compose build
 ```

+The custom R packages are handled in the Dockerfile in the `COPY` line that copies files from your local `./packrat/lib` into the system lib folder on the docker container.

 ## Publishing the image

 Push your image to Docker Hub as soon as you're ready for others to access it.